-Innovation Spaces are gradually emerging focused primarily around the Basotho Enterprises Development Corporation (BEDCO) and the School Technology Innovation Centre (STIC).
-The Vodacom Lesoto Foundation with support from BEDCO and UNDP is also funding the Vodacom Innovation Park in Maseru Mall.
+Innovation Spaces are gradually emerging focused primarily around the Basotho Enterprises Development Corporation280 (BEDCO), the School Technology Innovation Centre (STIC) and Innovation Hub at the National University of Lesotho.
+The Vodacom Lesoto Foundation with support from BEDCO and UNDP is also funding the Vodacom Innovation Park in Maseru Mall, which was launched in 2015.
+A Technological Business Incubator was also established and hosted by the Ministry of Communications, Science and Technology, while Nesta partnered with UNDP to establish a Growth Innovation Lab in Maseru.